mapbiomas/brazil-pasture/lulc_30m_landsat /collection_100/README.md

 **Recommendations**:

-The easiest way to execute the post-processing is using [UV](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) Python througth the CLI:
+The easiest way to execute the post-processing is using [UV](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) Python througth the CLI in your base folder:

 ```bash
 #1